frothkoetter/nifitfdemo/README.md

 # import the Flowfile
 upload template demo.nifi.tf.xml to Nifi

-# Check E-Mail Account/Password in the get mail processsor (passwords are not exported in the XML Flow)
+# Check E-Mail Account/Password in the get mail and send mail processors (passwords are not exported in the XML Flow)
 using demo.nifi.tf@gmx.de / hadoop88

-# Python Script to extract E-Mail Body
+# Python Script to extract E-Mail Body (optional)
-Follow the steps here
+Good to know this piece

 https://stackoverflow.com/questions/47200178/read-message-body-of-an-email-using-apache-nifi
 Adding a new attribute msgbody to the flow with the text of the E-Mail Body (no-header, no- attachements)